odipar/smanikin/README.md

 # Manikin
 Manikin is an embedded Scala DSL that can be used to implement Transactional Objects - Objects that live in Transactions.
-Its most prominent feature is the use of pre- and post-conditions during Message dispatch, so that the state of an Object can be guarded and more easily model checked.
+Its most prominent feature is the use of pre- and post-conditions during Message dispatch, so that Object states can be guarded and more easily model checked.

 Manikin is inspired by the [Eiffel](https://www.eiffel.com) programming language and [Software Transactional Memory](https://en.wikipedia.org/wiki/Software_transactional_memory).